Attractions guide - Tunisia - Africa

 How to organize major sights in Tunis

-• Leave breathing room after the big sight
+• Leave room after the main sight

 Medina rooftops in Tunis